manishkatyan/bbb-strapi/README.md

 Enjoy 🎉

+## 🖐 Requirements

+Complete installation requirements are exact same as for Strapi itself and can be found in the documentation under [Installation Requirements](https://docs.strapi.io/developer-docs/latest/getting-started/introduction.html).

+**Minimum environment requirements**

+- Node.js `>=14.x.x`
+- NPM `>=6.x.x`

+In our minimum support we're following [official Node.js releases timelines](https://nodejs.org/en/about/releases/).

+**Supported Strapi versions**:

+- Strapi v4.1.2 (recently tested)
+- Strapi v4.x

+> This plugin is designed for **Strapi v4** and is not working with v3.x.
+> **We recommend always using the latest version of Strapi to start your new projects**.

 ## 🔧 Configuration

 In this Plugin introduce the intuitive **Settings** page which you can easly access via `Strapi Settings -> Section: BIGBLUEBUTTON -> Configuration`.
 On dedicated page you will be able to setup all crucial properties which drives the plugin.